 There is an email support line on the academy website in which you can contact and raise any concerns you have.
 You will receive a response from a member of the Academy Leadership team within.
-Further details in Appendix A.

 What to do if a student complains of being bullied.